SymphonyPlatformSolutions/symphony-api-client-node/README.md

 # Release Notes

 ## 1.0.4
-- Introduction of Request client library to handle API requests.
 - Fix malformed proxyURL when using username and password authentication.
-- Add support for Form Data requests.
 - Rewrite of DatafeedEventsService.
 Allowing for better management of datafeeds including,
  - restarting an existing datafeed
  - reporting the ID of a new datafeed